DavidRMorphew/google-books-cli/README.md

 ## Roadmap

-This CLI has room for expansion by book-listing and formatting modifications.
+This CLI has room for expansion in at least two areas **(i)** alternative book-listing and **(ii)** formatting modifications.

-Book-Listing: currently, books are listed by title before a user can make a book selection.
-It would not be hard to modify the list.
-One could start with something along the lines of the following CLI method with the existing code:
+**(i)** Book-Listing: currently, books are listed by title before a user can make a book selection.
+It would not be hard to modify the listing by a different attribute, such as by 'author', and one could start with something along the lines of the following CLI method to use with the existing code:

 ```bash
 def display_books_by_attribute(attribute)